Jessica Frech

 Frech released her first Christmas album Pull My Finger To Hear Jingle Bells on December 6, 2011.
 The album contains two traditional Christmas songs "Jingle Bells" and "We Wish You A Merry Christmas" along with two originals.

 On December 18, 2011 Frech started a Kickstarter Campaign to fund her first full-length album "Reality".
 The original goal of $8,000 was met in less than 72 hrs.
 On February 5, 2012 the project was successfully funded by 718 backers pledging a total of $28,938.

 Frech joined the second annual national DigiTour for two shows in Houston, Texas on March 15, 2012 and Dallas, Texas on March 16, 2012.

 Frech's first full-length album Reality was released on March 20, 2012.
 The album has 12 songs.
 One track, "I Tried to Die Young", features Melanie Safka.

+She attended Belmont University, majoring in songwriting.

 YouTube

 Frech's YouTube channel has over 12 million views.